Simple Minds: Mainstream success (1984–1987)

-Because of Simple Minds' powerful stage presence and lyrics that trafficked in Christian symbolism, the band was criticised by some in the music press as a lesser version of U2, despite the fact that both bands were now heading in different musical directions.
+Because of Simple Minds' powerful stage presence and lyrics that were now beginning to adopt Christian symbolism, the band was criticised by some in the music press as a lesser version of U2, despite the fact that both bands were now heading in different musical directions.
 The two groups were well-acquainted with one another, and Bono joined Simple Minds on-stage at the Barrowlands in Glasgow in 1985 for a live version of "New Gold Dream".
-Bono also appeared on stage at Simple Minds Croke Park concert and sang "Sun City" during the "Love Song" medley.
+Bono also appeared on stage at Simple Minds' Croke Park concert and sang Steven Van Zandt's "Sun City" during the "Love Song" medley.
 Derek Forbes also appeared on stage at the Croke Park concert and performed on several songs during the encore.
-To document their worldwide Once Upon a Time Tour, Simple Minds released the double-live set Live in the City of Light in May 1987, which was recorded primarily over two nights in Paris in August 1986.
+To document their worldwide Once Upon a Time tour, Simple Minds released the double-live album Live in the City of Light in May 1987, which was recorded primarily over two nights in Paris in August 1986.

+Political activism, continued success and hiatus (1988–1993)

-By 1988, the band had built their own recording premises — the Bonnie Wee Studio — in Scotland.
-Following the lengthy period of touring to support Once Upon a Time, Simple Minds began new writing sessions.
+By 1988, Simple Minds had built their own recording premises — the Bonnie Wee Studio — in Scotland.
+Following the lengthy period of touring to support Once Upon a Time, Kerr, Burchill and MacNeil began new writing sessions in Scotland, while Gaynor and Giblin pursued session work elsewhere while waiting to be called in.
 Initially the band began work on an instrumental project called Aurora Borealis (mostly written by Burchill and MacNeil).
-This project was then supplanted by an increase in the band's political activism, something which they had begun to stress in recent years (by giving all of the income from the "Ghostdancing" single to Amnesty International, and playing cover versions of Little Steven's "(Ain't Gonna Play) Sun City" on tour), inspired by Peter Gabriel with whom they had toured in the early 1980s.
+This project was then supplanted by an increase in the band's political activism, something which they had begun to stress in recent years (by giving all of the income from the "Ghost Dancing" single to Amnesty International, and playing Steven Van Zandt's "Sun City" on tour), inspired by Peter Gabriel with whom they had toured in the early 1980s.

 Simple Minds were the first band to sign up for Mandela Day, a concert held at Wembley Stadium, London, as an expression of solidarity with the then-imprisoned Nelson Mandela.
 Bands involved were asked to produce a song especially for the event – Simple Minds were the only act which produced one.
-This was "Mandela Day", which the band played live on the day (alongside cover versions of "Sun City" with Little Steven and a cover version of Peter Gabriel's "Biko" on which Gabriel himself took on lead vocals).
-"Mandela Day" was released on the Ballad of the Streets EP, which reached No. 1 in the UK Singles Chart (the only time the band did so).
-Another EP track, "Belfast Child", was a rewrite of the Celtic folk song "She Moved Through the Fair" (which had been introduced to Kerr by John Giblin) with new lyrics written about the ongoing war in Northern Ireland).
-The single was also an expression by Simple Minds of their support for the campaign for the release of Beirut-held hostage Brian Keenan, kidnapped by the Islamic Jihad.
+This was "Mandela Day", which the band played live on the day.
+Steven Van Zandt joined the band for "Sun City", as did Peter Gabriel for the band's performance of his song "Biko".
+The band's studio recordings of "Mandela Day" and "Biko", as well as another new song "Belfast Child", were released on the Ballad of the Streets EP, which reached No. 1 in the UK Singles Chart (the only time the band did so).
+"Belfast Child" was a rewrite of the Celtic folk song "She Moved Through the Fair", which had been introduced to Kerr by John Giblin, with new lyrics written about the ongoing conflict in Northern Ireland.
+The song was also an expression by Simple Minds of their support for the campaign for the release of Beirut-held hostage Brian Keenan, kidnapped by the Islamic Jihad (Keenan was eventually released in 1990).